MicrosoftDocs/power-automate-docs/articles/sap-integration/set-up-prepare.md

 ### Step 4: Set up and manage connectors

-[Connectors](/connectors/connectors) are proxies or wrappers around APIs that allow the underlying service to communicate with the Power Platform or Azure Logic Apps.
+[Connectors](/connectors/connectors) are proxies or wrappers around APIs that allow the underlying service to communicate with Power Platform or Azure Logic Apps.

 The following two connectors need to be set up to allow communication between SAP ERP and Power Platform: